Are your two main Sunday morning services alike?

 I heard you have a church service for people who are learning English.
 Is this true?

 Yes.
 In 2009 we started a “Basic English” worship service for those whose native language is not English.
-You can read more about it here.
+Read more about our Basic English Service.

 Where did the liturgies of Church of the Servant come from?